mskf3000/Tutorials-and-Cheat-Sheets/Git - Initing a Repo and Pushing to Origin.md

 	git commit -a -m "Adding '.gitignore' to the repo."

-### Ammedning a commit message.
+### Amending a commit message.

 Let’s say you made a mistake in the commit message you just made.
-You can ammend it—basically redo it—like this:
+You can amend it—basically redo it—like this:

 	git commit --amend -m "Adding '.gitignore' to the repo."

+Or perhaps the author name on the commit is incorrect.
+Just fix that by running a command like:

+    git commit --amend --author="Jack Szwergold <JackSzwergold@gmail.com>"

 And if you have already pushed the previous commit to a repository, you need to forch push it like this: